LCOGT/banzai-nres/docs/banzai_nres/index.rst

 these are:

 * 'SIGLAM'
+* 'RVPRECSN'
-* 'PRECISN'
+* 'WAVRCHI2'
-* 'WAVECHI2'
+* 'NLINEDET'
 * 'NLINES'
-* 'NLINESMC'

 Before we launch into detail in each, we have to define what a 'matched line' is.
 Matched lines are any detected features that have a nearby line in the atlas (list of reference lab wavelengths) within 0.1 Angstroms.

-'NLINESMC' is the number of matched lines.
+'NLINES' is the number of matched lines.

-'NLINES' is the total number of lines observed on the detector.
+'NLINEDET' is the total number of lines observed on the detector.

 The last three quantities are calculated from the distribution of the wavelength residuals.
 This distribution is calculated as follows: for each matched line, calculate the difference between its wavelength and that of